 Tuition fee support

 You can apply for a non means-tested loan up to the maximum of £9,250 each year to cover the full amount of your tuition fees.
 You can choose to borrow a lesser amount (or none).
-If the tuition fees rise in 2018/19, the fee loan will also increase.
-Eligibility for the loan may be affected if you have previously studied in higher education even if you paid the fees yourself.
+Eligibility for the loan may be affected if you've previously studied in higher education, even if you paid the fees yourself.
 View details on previous study and Student Finance funding.

 The fee loan is paid directly to the University.
 See below for information on repaying your fee loans.